 But you don’t want to make most of your sermon series this sort of series—it should be the rare exception.

-You should use this classification of sermon series to consult with your church leadership team in planning sermon content to determine what sort of series would work best with your congregation.
+You should utilize this classification of sermon series to consult with your church leadership team in planning sermon content to determine what sort of series would work best with your congregation.

 Ideally, you should be planning your sermon content a year out so that your content reflects the annual life of the church.

-Understanding what your options are help to more efficiently pick season-appropriate content for sermon preparation.
+Understanding what your options are helps to more efficiently pick season-appropriate content for sermon preparation.

-1. God’s Scandalous Love: The Life of Hosea and Our “Bad Habits”
+1. The Life of Hosea and Our “Bad Habits”

-Self-improvement is the largest selling non-fiction genre of books.
+Sermon series idea number one is all about Self-improvement—the largest selling non-fiction genre of books.